Welcome to Scenery, I guess you're here to ask one, simple question: where do I start?

 Scenery is effectivley an art form and really, is the most creative part of the model railway.
 It's where a blank board with track on turns into a realistic scene.
 There's a lot to it and I'm sure you're also asking things like "what do I buy" and "how do I do it well".
 Luckily we have answers to both of those questions, but first - we'll run through a brief summary of the timeline of adding scenery to your model railway...

-Back to that first question: Where do I start?
+That first question: Where do I start?

 It's all personal preference, but if you're looking at adding scenery to your layout, as a general rule you would ideally have the track down and in place, as well as it all wired up, working and tested.
 This is because scenery is the cosmetic part and it's better to avoid ripping it up later as you've realised some wire needs to go where you've built your hill!

 The timeline of scenery tends to follow a few basic steps: